On-Demand Options

 Continuing Education Information

-This webinar is open to the public and is designed to qualify for 6.0 PDHs for professional engineers and provides a 6.0-hour learning opportunity to geologists in Washington.
+This webinar is open to the public and is designed to qualify for 2.0 PDHs for professional engineers in most states that allow this learning method. *This course is not approved in New York; please refer to specific state rules to verify eligibility.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).